-It is now a better fit for aquatic sports, with a water resistance rating of 10ATM allowing it to dive to a depth of 100 metres.
+It is now a better fit for aquatic sports, with a water resistance rating of 10ATM, allowing it to dive to a depth of 100 meters.

 When you begin swimming, the dashboard displays real-time data such as workout time, pace, runs, average speed, SWOLF, and stroke rate.
 While we would have preferred larger data fields, screen visibility in the water was sufficient.